MicrosoftDocs/windowsserverdocs/WindowsServerDocs/get-started/application-compatibility-windows-server-2022.md

 | System Center Operations Manager 2022 | Yes* | Yes | No |  |
 | System Center Virtual Machine Manager 2022 | Yes* | Yes | No |  |

-*May have limitations or may require the [Server Core App Compatibility Feature on Demand (FOD)](server-core-app-compatibility-feature-on-demand.md).
+\* May have limitations or may require the [Server Core App Compatibility Feature on Demand (FOD)](server-core-app-compatibility-feature-on-demand.md).
-Please refer to specific product or Feature on Demand documentation.
+For more information, see specific product or Feature on Demand documentation.

 ** Refer to Product Web Link